EcoDynIZW/Sollmann_2024_PCJ/README.md

-# Data and code for "Mt or not Mt: Temporal variation in detection probability in spatial capture-recapture and occupancy models", Sollmann, Peer Community Journal (in review)
+# Data and code for "Mt or not Mt: Temporal variation in detection probability in spatial capture-recapture and occupancy models", Sollmann, R., Peer Community Journal (submitted)
 ---

 All code necessary to implement the simulation and case studies described in the above references manuscript